VirtoCommerce/vc-docs/platform/user-guide/docs/price-export-import/exporting-price-lists.md

 All prices from the price list have been successfully exported to a CSV file.

-## Export Selected Prices from Price List
+## Export selected prices from price list

 To export selected prices from a price list: